-Proposed Condition C: List of Abbreviations
+Condition B: List of Abbreviations

-Proposed condition C defines a number of abbreviations used in the proposed permanent variance.
-OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and its employees' understanding of the conditions specified by the proposed permanent variance.
+Condition B defines abbreviations used in the permanent variance.
+OSHA believes that defining these abbreviations serves to clarify and standardize their usage, thereby enhancing the applicant's and its employees' understanding of the conditions specified by the permanent variance.

-Proposed Condition D: Definitions
+Condition C: Definitions

-The proposed condition defines a series of terms, mostly technical terms, used in the proposed permanent variance to standardize and clarify their meaning.
-OSHA believes that defining these terms serves to enhance the applicant's and its employees' understanding of the conditions specified by the proposed permanent variance.
+The condition defines a series of terms, mostly technical terms, used in the permanent variance to standardize and clarify their meaning.
+OSHA believes that defining these terms serves to enhance the applicant's and its employees' understanding of the conditions specified by the permanent variance.

-Proposed Condition E: Safety and Health Practices
+Condition D: Safety and Health Practices

-This proposed condition requires the applicant to develop and submit to OSHA an HOM specific to the SST Project at least six months before using the TBM for tunneling operations.
-The applicant must also submit, at least six months before using the TBM, proof that the TBM's hyperbaric chambers have been designed, fabricated, inspected, tested, marked, and stamped in accordance with the requirements of ASME PVHO-1.2019 (or the most recent edition of Safety Standards for Pressure Vessels for Human Occupancy).
+This condition requires the applicant to develop and submit to OSHA an HOM specific to the Integrated Pipeline Tunnel Project at least six months before using the TBM for tunneling operations.
+The applicant must also submit, at least six months before using the TBM, proof that the TBM's hyperbaric chambers have been designed, fabricated, inspected, tested, marked, and stamped in accordance with the requirements of ASME PVHO- 1.2019 (or the most recent edition of Safety Standards for Pressure Vessels for Human Occupancy).
 These requirements ensure that the applicant develops hyperbaric safety and health procedures suitable for the project.

-The submission of the HOM to OSHA, which McNally has already completed, enables OSHA to determine whether the safety and health instructions and measures it specifies are appropriate to the field conditions of the tunnel (including expected geological conditions), conform to the conditions of the variance; and adequately protect the safety and health of the CAWs.
+The submission of the HOM enables OSHA to determine whether the safety and health instructions and measures it specifies are appropriate to the field conditions of the tunnel (including expected geological conditions), conform to the conditions of the variance, and adequately protect the safety and health of the CAWs.
 It also facilitates OSHA's ability to ensure that the applicant is complying with these instructions and measures.
 The requirement for proof of compliance with ASME PVHO-1.2019 is intended to ensure that the equipment is structurally sound and capable of performing to protect the safety of the employees exposed to hyperbaric pressure.
+The applicant has submitted the HOM and proof of compliance with ASME PVHO-1.2019.